massmux/nimblenode/README.md

 You will be asked about the wallet encryption key and how to setup the seed phrase.
 Backup them all carefully offline.

 - that's it
-- after around 20minutes, connect to the server with:
+- after around 20 minutes, connect to the server with:

 ```
 https://your-domain-name:8443